Definition of Galvanization/ Galvanization Meaning

 - Resistance to mechanical damage.

-- Good protection for rusting and galvanic corrosion.
+- Good protection against rusting and galvanic corrosion.

-However, for piping application only one disadvantage is that galvanized pipes can not be welded.
-So, clamped supports are used for galvanized piping systems.
+However, for piping applications, the only disadvantage is that galvanized pipes can not be welded (Click here to know how to weld galvanized pipes).
+So, clamped pipe supports are used for galvanized piping systems.

 Difference between Hot-dip Galvanization and Electro-Galvanization